Rav Alex Israel – www.alexisrael.org

 There is an inevitable tension in trying to uphold these two identities.” (ibid)

 Rav Soloveitchik is not simply interpreting one phrase of the Parsha.
 It is possible to read the entire Hittite-Avraham discussion along the lines of this dialectical position.

-I believe that this dichotomy between Ger and Toshav is the correct manner in which to read the bargaining between the Hebron community and Avraham.
+I believe that this dichotomy between Ger and Toshav is the key to reading the bargaining narrative between the Hebron community and Avraham.

 From the perspective of the Bnei Chet clan, Avraham is indeed a Ger, a transient person.
-He lived in Hevron (see end of ch.13, 18:1) and then left for Beer Sheva and Gerar.
+He lived in Hebron (see end of ch.13, 18:1) and then left for Beer Sheva and Gerar.
 He is now back, with his wife, but his two sons don’t even live with him (see 24:62).
 What future does this man have?
 They respect him – Yes!
-He is a “prince of God”, a holy man of religion, but a fixture?
+He is a “Prince of God”, a holy man of religion, but a fixture, a permanent resident?
 A family who will join the fabric of the Hebron community?
 When he dies, there will be no one to continue his family line!
 Why should he need to purchase his own burial cave, his own burial site?
 They tell him:

 "You are a prince of God in OUR midst, just choose whichever of OUR caves you desire in order to bury your wife.
 For a man like you, no family will deny their burial cave."